Card Summary Table

 International Travelers: Discover How Difficult It Is

-Although no foreign transaction fees are imposed, using your Discover it Miles Card overseas can be tough since many international merchants do not accept Discover.
+Although no foreign transaction fees are imposed, using your card overseas can be tough since many international merchants do not accept Discover.

 As we said, the card essentially boils down to a cash-back card that can only be redeemed for travel, so other cards may be more profitable once you’ve collected the first-year bonus.